aws-amplify/amplify-js/README.md

 ### Amplify 4.x.x has breaking changes for React Native.
 Please see the breaking changes below:

-- If you are using React Native or Expo, you will need add `@react-native-async-storage/async-storage` as a dependency to your application, in addition to the other React Native dependencies:
+- If you are using React Native or Expo, you will need to add `@react-native-async-storage/async-storage` as a dependency to your application, in addition to the other React Native dependencies:

 ```
 // React Native